Tsambika Monastery

 Entrance Point

-Women that have been onto the mountain and prayed before the Icon and later been blessed with a child as a result, offer a gesture to the monastery as a thank you for their child.
+Women who have prayed before the Icon on the mountain and subsequently been blessed with a child often offer a gesture of thanks to the monastery.

 When it comes to this location, my advice is NOT TO MISS IT.